Packstations / Poststations

 • User guidance is simple and straightforward.

 • All menu items are clearly labelled and easy to find.
-There is sufficient space between items so that it's easy to click on the right one.
+There is sufficient space between items so that it's easy to tap the right one.

-• Buttons and links are large enough to be easily clicked.
+• Buttons and links are large enough to be tapped easily.

 • Errors: If the user has entered something incorrectly, an error message is displayed.
 That allows the error to be easily corrected.